user-T5MvQ7Hg9q/reQu3Hz230/TTRPG/Untitled.md

 - You must capture the Dragon Lance before Verrathrax will destroy it.
 - Dorrick the Dwarf Paladin has been captured and he knows the location.
 He will be tortured.
 - Get the Dragon Lance and destroy Verrathrax.
 He is vain.
+- The King has gone mad but he can be saved, as well as his son.
+The Dragon will use the prince for his own gains.
+Prodegy.
 Dragon Defilers arrive.